-While Paint Denver is dedicated to its customers, we are also passionate about serving our Denver community.
+Paint Denver is dedicated to our customers and passionate about serving our Denver community.

-We, at Paint Denver, believe community outreach is our social responsibility.
+We believe community outreach is our social responsibility.
 As we have grown and evolved as a company, we have focused on giving back and making a positive impact on the community where we live and work by partnering with various organizations.

-This is why we partner with The Lion Project, a company that helps bring awareness and resources to four different Denver non-profits each year.
+The Lion Project is a company that helps bring awareness and resources to four different Denver non-profits each year.
 We became partners in 2016 when we were introduced to Zak Ferry and learned the value of investing in non-profits.
 This partnership allows everyone at Paint Denver to volunteer and help support the non-profit organizations that help better our community.

 We Love Giving Back!

 The Lion Project and Paint Denver Improve a Wilderness Outreach Program

 Sky’s the Limit Fund (STLF) mission is to transform the lives of youth in crisis and their families by providing access to wilderness therapy programs, coaching services to guide families during the transition home, and outreach to educate the community on the benefits of wilderness therapy.
 Paint Denver volunteered for a service day and to help deliver hiking backpack to at-risk youth.

 The Lion Project and Paint Denver Improve Homes for Urban Peak

 Urban Peak is the only non-profit organization in Denver that provides a full convergence of services for youth ages 15 through 24 experiencing homelessness or at imminent risk of becoming homeless.
 Their goal is to help these youth overcome real-life challenges and become self-sufficient adults.
 Paint Denver, along with 80+ volunteers came out to lay flooring and update the youths’ apartments.

 The Lion Project and Paint Denver Improve a Sober Active Community